The Bankrate promise

 - Fidelity Go

-Betterment and Ellevest are independent robo-advisors, while Schwab, Fidelity and SoFi offer these services as part of a broader selection of services.
+Betterment and Wealthfront are independent robo-advisors, while Schwab, Fidelity, Ally and Marcus offer these services as part of a broader selection of financial services.
 Here’s Bankrate’s complete rundown on the top robo-advisors.

 2. Fill out an information sheet and risk questionnaire